clandestinolibre/libre-css/README.md

 Templates are fully wired with CSS and JavaScript and can be used as a starting point for real projects.

----

 ## Server-Side Mailer

-LibreCSS includes a **simple PHP-based mailer** for the contact form.
+LibreCSS includes a simple PHP-based mailer for the contact form.

 **Features**